Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/exercises/session-00-and-01-practice.md

 # Practice Questions for sessions 00 (installation) and 01 (R basics)

 Create a new R script in RStudio to complete the following exercises.
-Save the script in the `r_tutorial` project folder you created during the first session and name the file practice_00_01.R.
+Save the script in the `r_tutorial` project folder that you have already created during the first session and name the file `practice_00_01.R` .

 ## 1. Checking and Installing a Package